-RECOGNIZING the need to prepare performance standards for survival craft two-way VHF radiotelephone apparatus for use in the global maritime distress and safety system (GMDSS) in order to ensure the operational reliability of such equipment,
+RECALLING FURTHER resolution A.605(15) whereby it adopted, at its fifteenth regular session, performance standards for survival craft two-way VHF radiotelephone apparatus for use in the Global Maritime Distress and Safety System (GMDSS),

-HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its fifty-fourth session,
+RECOGNIZING the need to amend the said performance standards in order to ensure the operational reliability of such equipment in search and rescue operations,

-1. ADOPTS the Recommendation on Performance Standards for Survival Craft Portable Two-Way VHF Radiotelephone Apparatus and the Recommendation on Performance Standards for Two-Way VHF Radiotelephone Apparatus for Fixed Installation in Survival Craft, the text of which is set out in Annexes 1 and 2, respectively, to this resolution; A 15/Res.605/Rev.2
+HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its sixty-second session,

-2. RECOMMENDS Member Governments to ensure that survival craft two-way radiotelephones for use in search and rescue operations which will form part of the global maritime distress and safety system (GMDSS) conform to performance standards not inferior to those specified in Annexes 1 and 2 to the present resolution.
+- 1. ADOPTS the Recommendation on Performance standards for survival craft portable two-way VHF radiotelephone apparatus and the Recommendation on Performance standards for two-way VHF radiotelephone apparatus for fixed installation in survival craft, the text of which is set out in Annexes 1 and 2, respectively, to the present resolution; - 2.
+RECOMMENDS Member Governments to ensure that survival craft two-way radiotelephones for use in search and rescue operations which form part of the GMDSS conform to performance standards not inferior to those specified in Annexes 1 and 2 to the present resolution; - REVOKES resolution A.605(15).